Saving the San Dieguito Wetlands

 Other partners include the U.S. Fish and Wildlife Service, the San Dieguito River Park Joint Powers Authority and the San Diego National Wildlife Refuge, which help manage the San Dieguito Wetlands through manpower or additional funding to programs like Ocean Connectors.

-In partnership with Southern California Edison, SDG&E helped restore and protect this vital habitat as one of three environmental projects offsetting any adverse impact on marine life by the ocean water cooling system of the San Onofre Nuclear Generating Station, or SONGS.
+In partnership with Southern California Edison, we helped restore and protect this vital habitat as one of three environmental projects offsetting any adverse impact on marine life by the ocean water cooling system of the San Onofre Nuclear Generating Station, or SONGS.

 The $90-million restoration project was officially dedicated in 2011; however, funding for monitoring and managing the wetlands is ongoing.